Cloud 101CircleEventsBlog

 In this context, CSA and the CCM Working Group perform mappings and gap analysis exercises between CCM and widely-used standards, giving organizations the opportunity to assess their cloud services security posture through the lens of the CCM in comparison to other standards.

 Furthermore, the CCM provides a control’s applicability and responsibility matrix.
-The matrix indicates the cloud service model type (IaaS, PaaS, SaaS) or cloud environment (public, hybrid, private) each CCM control applies to.
-It also indicates which of the two cloud parties (CSP or CSC) is responsible for the implementation and regular assessment of the control.
+The matrix indicates the cloud service model type (IaaS, PaaS, SaaS) each CCM control applies to, and acts as a guide to help organizations determine which of the two cloud parties (CSP or CSC) is responsible for the implementation of the control.
+It also identifies which cloud architectural and organizational stack and cloud service models are applicable.

 For Cloud Customers